Causeway (film): Production

 In April 2019, it was announced Jennifer Lawrence and Brian Tyree Henry had joined the cast of an untitled drama film, with Lila Neugebauer directing from a screenplay by Elizabeth Sanders.
 Lawrence, Justine Polsky, Eli Bush and Scott Rudin initially served as producers under their Excellent Cadaver and IAC Films banners, respectively, and A24 distributed it.

 Production began in the summer of 2019 in New Orleans, but was delayed due to Hurricane Barry.
 Production restarted in March 2020, but was once again delayed due to the COVID-19 pandemic and was completed in the summer of 2021.
 Lawrence and Henry continued to workshop the script together during the pandemic as a result of their chemistry and to further enrich it as their scenes were seen as the most compelling of the film.

 In April 2021, following allegations of abuse, Scott Rudin stepped back as a producer from the project.
-On December 30, 2021, the WGA awarded final screenplay credit for the film to both Sanders and the team of Ottessa Moshfegh and Luke Goebel.
+On December 30, 2021, the Writers Guild of America awarded final screenplay credit for the film to both Sanders and the team of Ottessa Moshfegh and Luke Goebel.

-Release
+Release and reception

 In July 2022, it was announced Apple TV+ would distribute the film.
 The film had its world premiere at the 2022 Toronto International Film Festival on September 10, 2022.
 The European premiere was held on October 8, 2022, at the BFI London Film Festival.
 It had a limited theatrical release on October 28, 2022, and was released on Apple TV+ on November 4, 2022.